Elinor Florence, Author

 Judy, an English pointer, was truly a war hero.
 A ship’s dog on board the HMS Grasshopper, she helped save the lives of servicemen after the Grasshopper was sunk.
 She then spent three years in Japanese prisoner-of-war camps, narrowly escaping death many times.
 She was the only dog to be registered as a Second World War Prisoner of War.

-Judy was awarded a Dickin Medal for her heroism.
-The Dickin Medal was instituted in the United Kingdom in 1943 to recognize the work of animals at war.
-Fifty-four animals have received the medal, including 32 pigeons, 18 dogs and three horses.
+Judy received a Dickin Medal for her heroism.
+The medal was instituted in the United Kingdom in 1943 to recognize the work of wartime animals.
+Fifty-four animals have been awarded the medal, including 32 pigeons, 18 dogs, and three horses.

 (Photo Credit: Fred Morley/Fox Photos/Hulton Archive/Getty Images)

-Oleg of the Glacier, a Samoyed, on a 1941 patrol with one of the Canadian soldiers who adopted him as a mascot.
+Oleg of the Glacier, a Samoyed dog, on a 1941 patrol with one of the Canadian soldiers who adopted him as a mascot.

 (Photo Credit: Fred Ramage/Keystone/Getty Images)